Sean Feucht

-Sean Feucht is an American Christian singer, songwriter, former worship leader at Bethel Church, and founder of the Let Us Worship movement a series of events which went against public health orders during a pandemic.
-He ran unsuccessfully as a Republican in California's 3rd Congressional District.
+John Christopher "Sean" Feucht (born 1983) is an American Christian singer, songwriter, former worship leader at Bethel Church, and the founder of the Let Us Worship movement.
+He unsuccessfully ran as a Republican in California's 3rd congressional district primary in 2020.

 After running for Congress, Feucht hosted large outdoor worship gatherings to protest government restrictions put in place during the COVID-19 pandemic.
-These events saw thousands of people gather to worship.
+He has been described in the media as "a worship leader from the epicenter of the New Apostolic Reformation movement", and a "[promoter of] Christian dominionism".

 Biography

-Feucht was born in Montana and moved to Virginia.
-He graduated from Oral Roberts University.
-He became a volunteer worship leader at Bethel Church and joined their record label.